Terry L Oroszi, M.S., Ed.D.

 Terry teamed up with Dayton Mayor Nan Whaley to create a 50-member Dayton Think Tank (DTT).
 A not-for-profit organization with a focus on Crisis/Threat/Emergency and Disaster Management.
 The DTT members are some of the regions top crisis leaders, to include several mayors, police and Fire Chiefs, Physicians and other Health Care Professionals, Military Officers, and other stakeholders.

-In her spare time she teaches Terrorism and Leadership at the Advanced Technical Intelligence Center (ATIC) for their analyst boot camp, she is a board member of the Dayton Chapter of Infragard (FBI/Public Sector partnership), a recent graduate of the FBI Citizen's Academy, and gives talks/workshops in the areas of Terrorism, Crisis Decision-making, and Leadership.
+In her spare time she teaches Terrorism and Leadership at the Advanced Technical Intelligence Center (ATIC) for their analyst boot camp, she is th vice president of the Dayton Chapter of Infragard (FBI/Public Sector partnership), a recent graduate of the FBI Citizen's Academy, and gives talks/workshops in the areas of Terrorism, Crisis Decision-making, and Leadership.

 If you are interested in attending one of Dr. Oroszi's talks or inviting her to give a talk (seminar, keynote, or workshop) she can be reached by email.

 Topics in which Dr. Oroszi frequently speaks include:

 1. Recognizing a Developing Terrorist.
 Terrorism is a global problem, but with a little effort we, at a community level, can combat terrorism.
 A study Dr. Oroszi did on ~520 American citizens charged/convicted of acts of terrorism Since 9/11.
 Variables of interest included:

 - Convert to Islam